 Shopmobility centres are usually in a town centre or shopping centre, helping people to go shopping and to visit leisure and commercial facilities.

 You can get general information about the Department for Infrastructure's (DfI) transport programme for people with disabilities at this link:

 Travel Safe guide

-You can find an audio version of the guide at the following link:
+You can find an audio version of the guide at this link:

 The Inclusive Mobility Transport Advisory Committee (Imtac) has factsheets about these schemes: